Skip to content

 What It Means to Be a Data Controller

-As a business collecting Member information, you are usually considered a Data Controller — meaning you decide why and how personal data is processed.
+As a business that collects Member information, you are usually considered a Data Controller — meaning you decide why and how personal data is processed.
+This includes:

-• Collecting and storing customer data (e.g., name, email, phone)
+• Collecting and storing customer data (e.g. name, email, phone number)

-• Using that data to provide services like loyalty, gift cards, or marketing
+• Using that data to provide services such as loyalty, gift cards, and marketing

 • Ensuring that data is kept secure and only used for its intended purpose

-Data protection laws (like GDPR in Europe or similar privacy regulations elsewhere) establish requirements for how personal data is handled.
-You should check with your national Information Commissioner or legal counsel to understand what obligations apply to you.
+Data protection laws (such as GDPR in Europe and similar regulations elsewhere) set out specific requirements for how personal data is handled.
+You should check with your national Information Commissioner or legal counsel to understand the obligations that apply to you.

 When a customer becomes a Member, allow them to enter their own information.
 This: